codefresh-customer-success/go-app/README.md

 # go-app
 Simple Go App

-This change should trigger a workflow.
+This new change should trigger a workflow in CSDP.